PNEPOCHI/LITA-CAPSTONE-PROJECT/README.md

 The goal of this project is to analyze sales performance data to uncover insights regarding sales trends, product performance and regional sales efficiency.
 This will involve using  Excel for data cleaning and preprocesing, SQL for data extraction and Power BI for interactive visualization and reporting.

 ### Data Source
-This Dataset will be given on the respository.
+This Dataset will be given on the repository.
- This entails Sales data from a retail company (which include transaction details, product categories, customer demographics, and regional data).
+ This entails Sales data from a retail company (which include transaction details, product categories and regional data).

  ### DATA TOOLS
  EXCEL for Data cleaning and preprocesing